Xqhare/neith/v2_README.md

 The cache would basically mirror the directory structure of the database and search through only the cached data, returning `None` if the data is not cached.
 Then I can start the expensive disk checking.
 I could also just limit it to the file level, so any data held by the bucket or collection, whatever option I end up going with, would be cached.

+It would probably be prudent to calculate the cache whilst running - instead of doing this automagically just expose a function to do it.
+This turns the entire thing into a startup only thing.

+The size of the cache should be checked against any file to be read in, if it (and the current cache) exceeds the size it simply ends the startup caching.

+Limiting the cache size should only be possible outside `ram-mode`.

+No dynamic cache size, only statically allocated.

 ###### `Document-oriented` vs `Key-Value`
 The most interesting `nosql` database styles for me currently. \